Sungai Gadut Komuter station

 Sungai Gadut Komuter station is a train station in Sungai Gadut, Senawang, Negeri Sembilan, Malaysia.
-The station is served by the KTM Komuter's Seremban Line, part of the larger Klang Valley Integrated Transit System.
+The station is served by the KTM Komuter's Batu Caves–Pulau Sebang Line, part of the larger Klang Valley Integrated Transit System.

 History

 Sungai Gadut station was built as a result of the double track electrification to Gemas.
 Initially, the Seremban line was only extended to here in 2011.
 Rembau was brought to the line in 2012 even though most trains terminated here.
 The KTM line extended to Tampin and Gemas in 2015 but as part of a shuttle service from Seremban.
 As the service to Gemas was cut back to Tampin in 2016, the shuttle service was dissolved and now trains from Kuala Lumpur will go to Sungai Gadut and Tampin.
 Many trains still terminate here (mostly in the off-peak).